microsoft/genaiscript/docs/src/content/docs/getting-started/running-scripts.md

 :::note

-When running a script as a task, the result will not be visible in the GenAIScript.
+When running a script as a task, the result will not be visible in the GenAIScript trace window.

 :::